Manama Entry Requirements

 Passport

-Must be valid for at least six months from the date of entry.
-Required for all travelers.
+Must be valid for at least six months beyond arrival date.

 Tips for Smooth Entry